PMBio/deeprvat/docs/preprocessing.md

 # Expected to be found in working_dir/reference_dir
 reference_fasta_file : GRCh38.primary_assembly.genome.fa
+gtf_file : gencode.v44.annotation.gtf.gz

+# Mac memory used by convert2bed
+convert2bed_max_mem: 64G

+# Increase the BED entry by the same number base pairs in each direction
+region_expand: 3000

 # The format of the name of the "raw" vcf files
 vcf_files_list: vcf_files_list.txt